WaleedF1998/finance-investment-analytics/README.md

 ---

-## Accounts Receivable & Accounts Payable Management System

-📂 `accounts-receivable-payable-management-system/`

-An operational finance system designed to manage **customer receivables, vendor payables, and working capital monitoring**.

-The system tracks invoices, payments, and outstanding balances while providing financial insights through a **Power BI dashboard**.

-### System Components

-**Accounts Receivable**

-• Customer master data
-• Sales invoices
-• Customer payments
-• AR aging analysis

-Used to track **customer balances and overdue invoices**.

-**Accounts Payable**

-• Vendor master data
-• Vendor bills
-• Vendor payments
-• AP aging analysis

-Used to monitor **supplier balances and payment schedules**.

-**Banking Operations**

-• Customer payment inflows
-• Vendor payment outflows
-• Bank transaction tracking

-Provides visibility into **cash movements and operational liquidity**.

-### Dashboard Analytics

-• Revenue trend analysis
-• Accounts receivable aging
-• Accounts payable aging
-• Working capital KPIs

-**Tools Used**

-• Microsoft Excel
-• Power BI
-• Financial data modeling
-• Operational finance analysis

----

-## Financial Accounting Model Architecture
+## 1. Financial Accounting Model Architecture

 📂 `financial-accounting-model-architecture/`

-A structured **financial accounting system model** built in Excel that simulates how financial data flows through a real-world ERP environment.
+A structured financial accounting system model built in Excel that simulates how financial data flows through a real-world ERP environment.

 The system follows a **multi-layer accounting data architecture**, transforming operational data into financial statements and performance analytics.